sergey-koryshev/money-management/README.md

 npm run start
 ```

-And after that you can start `Money Management` application by this command (in root folder):
+And after that you can start frontend by this command (in root folder):

 ```bash
 npm run start